grahamwaters/lorebook_generator_for_novelai/README.md

 To use this lorebook generator, follow these steps:

 - First, populate the characters.csv file with your chosen keywords.
 You can use the example file as a template.
-Then run the python script, and it will generate a lorebook for you.
+Then run the python script [scripts/03_lorebook_from_wiki_withpulls.py](scripts/03_lorebook_from_wiki_withpulls.py), and it will generate a lorebook for you.
 This lorebook will be named `lorebook_generated.lorebook` and will be saved in the `supporting_files` folder.

 ![](images/greatpyramid.png)